kadolor/wvs/wvs_online.md

-# WVS Get Started: WVS Online
+# Get Started: WVS Online

 Using the proprietary Dimensional Data Depiction Engine (3DE) ™️, WVS emphasizes your insights by converting your flat data sources into contextually aware geospatial images.